bitrise-io/devcenter/_articles/en/reviews/okta.md

 ## Adding Bitrise to Okta

 Bitrise is not an integrated app in Okta.
-You have to add Bitrise manually to okta first, then you can configure SAML SSO on it.
+You have to add Bitrise manually to Okta first, then you can configure SAML SSO on it.

 We will be jumping back and forth from the Bitrise organization account to the Okta so make sure both pages are available.
-In practice what this means is the organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.
+In practice this means the organization owner should be logged into Bitrise and the Okta admin should be logged into Okta.

  1. Log into Okta and click `Admin`.